vidiff/vidiff-documentation-and-issues/README.md

 ## Defining a configuration

 The configuration file must be placed at the root of your repository.
 It must be named `.vidiffrc`.
+It must be present on both considered branches.

 ```json
 {